 Governing Volume: Ensuring Trust and Quality in Big Data

 The term “Big Data” doesn’t seem quite big enough to properly describe the vast over-abundance of data available to organizations today.
-As the volume and variety of big data sources continue to grow, the level of trust in that data remains troublingly low.
+As the volume and variety of sources continue to grow, the level of trust in that data remains troublingly low.
 Ensuring quality in big data is the challenge.

 Ensuring quality data as volume & variety grows